Azure/openai-at-scale/README.md

 ### Creating Azure OpenAI Service

-There are some way to create open ai service, we recommend to use Azure Portal if you are not familiar with Azure CLI.
+There are some ways to create Azure OpenAI Service, we recommend to use Azure Portal if you are not familiar with Azure CLI.

 Before started you need to choose a location for your service.
 You can find the list of available locations here -> supported location is here : [Supported locations](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?regions=all&products=cognitive-services)